-Tip: You can quickly set all programs and audio tracks to the same automation by clicking the global automation button in the upper-right corner of the window.
+Tip: You can quickly set all tracks to the same automation by clicking the global automation button in the upper-right corner of the window.

-Adjust the pan knob or level slider to change the panning or level (respectively) of the program.
-The green level meter next to the slider shows the program's current volume level in dB.
+Adjust the pan knob or level slider to change the panning or level (respectively) of the track.
+The green level meter next to the slider shows the track's current volume level in dB.